 Thinking about dabbling a bit in the rare book / archives world?
-Or maybe you’d like to try something like Storytelling or Human Computer Interaction?
+Or maybe you’d like to try something in preservation, or the history of the book?
 Palmer classes are open to visiting students who wish to audit classes for personal enrichment.
 They may do so by completing the Graduate Personal Enrichment/Visiting Student form.
 Visiting students pay half tuition (approximately $1800) and although no credit is granted, the course is recorded on the official LIU transcript.
 Visiting students are not required to submit assignments or other materials.
-Check here for the full summer schedule of classes.
-Read on for details on some of our offerings:
+Check here for the full fall schedule of classes.

 The course provides an overview of ephemera collections and their management in libraries and archives.
 It consists of half-day lectures, exercises, and discussions, and half-day tours of ephemera collections at institutions around New York City.